ConnorDonegan/connordonegan.github.io/_posts/2025-07-27-entropy-economics.md

 > Since, for survival, all living organisms need to tap into the entropy flow, entropy is a natural measure of value for living systems, including human beings.
 (64)

 A high-quality energy source is one that contains a high concentration of energy.
-A highly concentrated form energy is a "low-entropy resource," the kind of thing that requires a great deal of effort to produce (whether it be a biological, geological, or human process of production).
+A highly concentrated form of energy is a "low-entropy resource," the kind of thing that requires a great deal of effort to produce (whether it be a biological, geological, or human process of production).
 Such resources are "scarce."

 But after all of this consideration for the physics of life processes, what Galbraith and Chen actually present is a theory of market exchange value that hinges on scarcity.
 The entropy theory of value is really a scarcity theory of value, which is nothing new (as they gladly acknowledge and discuss).
 It means that sellers in a market can charge more for scarce goods than for goods that are more abundantly available.
 What they contribute is to codify this idea using the mathematical formula for entropy.